 This reading contains one of the most beautiful passages in Isaiah, a passage which plays an important role in the Church's daily prayer, the Liturgy of the Hours, because it is a prophecy of Christ:

 Drop down dew, ye heavens, from above, and let the clouds rain the just: let the earth be opened, and bud forth a saviour . . .

 What remarkable passages, and what wonderful riches are to be found in the words of the Prophet Isaiah!
-As we try this week to pull back from the secular feasting that precedes and all too often overshadows the true Christian celebration of Christmas, there is no better guide than Isaiah.
+As we try this week to draw back (at least in reflection) from the secular feasting that precedes and all too often overshadows the true Christian celebration of Christmas, there is no better guide than Isaiah.
 Through his words, the mysteries of Bethlehem are not only foreshadowed but explained.